kdsanman/chat-application/README.md

 but of course there may be more bugs I don't know of because of how I tested my program.

-I couldn't test the [Client exists] scenario, because I just don't know how I can test this case.
+I couldn't test the "Client exists" scenario, because I just don't know how I can test this case.
 Regardless, the implementation to handle this case is there.

 I did not handle the case where two servers are running.
-I believe this was not specified in the assignment, so I don't think I have to handle that case.

 #### How the server works ####
 The server uses the address 127.0.0.1 and whatever port.
 The case where an